-Tuft-Legged Orb Weavers have hairy legs that help keep everything in place when inspecting and building its fine, lacy webs.
+The Tuft-Legged Orbweaver has hairy legs that help keep everything in place when the spider builds and inspects its delicate, lacy web.

-The fine, mesh web of the Tuft-Legged Orb Weaver is a bit different than other orb weavers.
-The tighter lace constructions has fewer gaps in it, allowing smaller insects to get ensnared just as easily as large ones.
-Webs are vertical with a slight incline.
-The hairs on the legs of the spider have it navigate the web without ruining the lines.
+The fine, mesh web of the Tuft-Legged Orbweaver is a bit different than that created by other orbweavers.
+Its tighter lace construction has fewer gaps in it, allowing smaller insects to get ensnared just as easily as large ones.
+Webs are built vertically, but they have a slight incline.
+The long, spiky hairs on the legs of the spider help it navigate the web without ruining the fine lines.

-Tuft-Legged Orb Weavers can commonly be found in forest undergrowth and shrubs as well as in tall grasses in fields or meadows.
-Some position themselves in backyard gardens where pollinating insects can become a plentiful food source.
+A Tuft-Legged Orbweaver is mottled brown and blends in easily with leaf litter and wood.
+It can commonly be found in forest undergrowth and shrubs as well as in tall grasses, fields, or meadows.
+Some spiders position themselves in backyard gardens where pollinating insects become a plentiful food source.

 Scientific Name: Mangora placida

 Size (Adult; Length): 5mm to 7mm (0.20in to 0.27in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Legs: Spiders have four pairs of legs and these are attached to the cephalothorax.

 Pedipalps: Small appendages near the mouth used as taste and smell organs.

 Cephalothorax: Contains eyes, head, mouthparts, and legs.